phalcon/documentation/docs/translate.md

 | [Phalcon\Translate\Adapter\Gettext][gettext]         | Uses gettext to retrieve the messages from a `.po` file. |

 ### Native Array
 This adapter stores the translated strings in a PHP array.
 This adapter is clearly the fastest of all since strings are stored in memory.
-Additionally, the fact that it uses PHP arrays makes maintenance easier.
+Additionally the fact that it uses PHP arrays makes maintenance easier.
 The strings can also be stored in JSON files which in turn can be translated back to the native PHP array format when retrieved.

 ```php
 <?php